reddit-playdate/playdate-markdown-templates/FirstResults.markdown

 We had a [nominations thread](https://redd.it/75dnoi) on Monday, [voting thread](https://redd.it/75txk1) on Wednesday, and now it time for the results.

-The winner for this weeks playdate it:
+This week's playdate is:

     INSERT_GAME
     Price: INSERT_PRICE
     Description: INSERT_DESCRIPTION

 Let's make this first Playdate a great one.
-Join our [Discord](https://discord.gg/playdate), [Steam group](http://steamcommunity.com/groups/joinplaydate) or make a new post and find someone to play this game with.
-You can also use this thread for organizing.

-Discord is currently our most active place to find people, but don't let it stop you from using others if you prefer them.
+## Don't Forget To Subscribe

+The main community platform is our [Discord server](https://discord.gg/playdate), but we welcome you to comment in the weekly threads, post to LFG here in the [subreddit](https://www.reddit.com/r/Playdate/submit?selftext=true), and connect with players and receive event announcements through our [Steam group](http://steamcommunity.com/groups/joinplaydate).